What is The Hub & Spoke Model

 It’s also important to look at competing websites and content pieces ranking for similar keywords as the ones you’re targeting.
 Ask yourself:

-Are the pieces ranking on the first page through?
+- Are the pieces ranking on the first page thorough?
 Do they completely cover the topic or answer the questions being asked?

 Choosing a Hub Piece From Existing Content